MicrosoftDocs/azure-devops-docs/docs/git/create-new-repo.md

 ---
-title: Create a new Git repo in your  project | Team Services & TFS
+title: Create a new Git repo in your  project | VSTS & TFS
 description: Create a new Git repo in a Visual Studio Team Services or Team Foundation Server Project ms.assetid: 9c6fabfa-ae17-4e65-93a2-9e476f9f88ba ms.prod: vs-devops-alm